11 Amazing Uses and Benefits of Money Tree Plants

 In colder areas, grow money tree plants in pots and bring them indoors in winter.
 Money tree plants won’t tolerate nighttime temperatures that drop below 45ºF.

-10) Money Tree Plants Could Help Alleviate Allergies
+10) Could Help Alleviate Allergies

 We already know that money tree plants can help purify the air by removing harmful VOCs.
 However, this has the added effect of potentially alleviating common allergies like asthma or hay fever.
 Some of these respiratory conditions can be triggered by the strong odors given off by products containing VOCs.